missionpinball/mpf-docs/docs/showcase/_add_yours.md

 title: Add your project to this list
 ---

-# Add your project to this site
+# Add your project to the MPF showcase page!

 These instructions are quick and temporary.
 You can help by writing more detailed ones!